Quest2GM/RobotVision/README.md

 The vehicle has three manuevers; rotate clockwise, rotate counter-clockwise and drive straight.
 Thus, the most logical control input <img  src="https://latex.codecogs.com/gif.latex?u=\begin{bmatrix}%20v%20&%20\omega%20\end{bmatrix}"  /> is a vector with velocity, <img  src="https://latex.codecogs.com/gif.latex?v"  />, and angular velocity, <img  src="https://latex.codecogs.com/gif.latex?\omega"  />.

 <p  align="justify">
 The trick to achieving angular control when the vehicle's foreign metric system is in pixels is in the rotation matrix.
 The Tkinter grid is positioned such that positive is to the right and down, whereas the conventional form is to the right and up.
 Thus, the conversion to the pixel reference frame comes down to a vertical flip.
-From this, the CW and CCW 2D rotation matrices can be deduced as:
+The CW and CCW 2D rotation matrices can be deduced as:

 <p  align="center">
 	<img  src="https://latex.codecogs.com/gif.latex?\textbf{C}_{cw}=\begin{bmatrix}%20\cos{\theta}%20&%20-%20%20\sin{\theta}\\%20%20\sin{\theta}%20&%20\cos{\theta}%20\end{bmatrix}"/>  &nbsp; &nbsp; &nbsp;
 	<img  src="https://latex.codecogs.com/gif.latex?\textbf{C}_{ccw}=\begin{bmatrix}%20\cos{\theta}%20&%20\sin{\theta}\\%20%20-\sin{\theta}%20&%20\cos{\theta}%20\end{bmatrix}"/>

 <p  align="justify">
+These rotation matrices can be applied to each of the "six rectangles" that the robot composes of to achieve rotation!
 Note that although the math to follow from here will ignore the discrepancy from the vertical flip, we must be mindful that we use the negative y-direction in all of our equations when we are actually programming this.

 ### PID Control
 <p  align="justify">